systemd/mkosi/mkosi.md

 # REQUIREMENTS

 mkosi is packaged for various distributions: Debian, Ubuntu, Arch Linux, Fedora Linux, OpenMandriva, Gentoo.
-It is usually easiest to use the distribution package.
+Note that it has been a while since the last release and the packages shipped by distributions are very out of date.
+We currently recommend running mkosi from git until a new release happens.

-The latest code from git requires systemd 253.
+The latest code from git requires systemd 254.

 When not using distribution packages make sure to install the necessary dependencies.
 For example, on *Fedora Linux* you need: